Vortiq Studios

 02

-Keep the iPad calm
+Keep the EFB calm

 The app should be easy to read next to the sim, especially when the flight gets busy.
 Clear pages matter more than loud effects.